YvosOnTheHub/LabAstraControl/LoD_ACC_v1.4/Scenarios-ACC/Scenario05/2-Post-Failover/README.md

 <p align="center"><img src="../Images/SC05-2-hooks-list.png"></p>
 <p align="center"><img src="../Images/SC05-2-replication.png"></p>

-Let's try to failover this application on the second cluster (rke2) in a new namespace _wpfdr_.
+Let's try to failover this application on the second cluster (rke2) in a new namespace _wpf_.
 This can be achieved via the GUI, or using the script _acc-api-app-failover.sh_ in this folder.
 Using the script follows the same path as the previous one, ie it takes the same 2 parameters & will end once the restored app process is complete.